 Being able to dissolve PLA can also come in handy when cleaning nozzles clogged with PLA residue.
 If you have leftover PLA in your print bed, a suitable solvent can also help as a cleaning aid.

-Considering how heavily acetone is used for solvent in 3D printing, it is worth exploring how it can dissolve PLA.
+Considering how heavily acetone is used as a solvent in 3D printing, it is worth exploring how it can dissolve PLA.
 Should that prove unsuccessful, are there any other solvents that we can use?

 Is PLA Filament Water-Soluble?